CRTW26/crtw26/README.md

 ### Hi there 👋

 I'm a Modern Languages graduate turned software developer.
-I recently graduated from Makers Academy which introduced me to the principles of OOP and TDD and am now looking for opportunities to learn and grow as a developer.
+I recently graduated from Makers Academy which introduced me to the principles of OOP and TDD and I am now looking for opportunities to learn and grow as a developer.

 <div align='center'>